seranoo/ecometer/README.md

 You have to edit the .py file and include the IP-adress of your MQTT broker (e.g. Home Assistant) + username + password.

-In my Home Assistant configuration.yaml i then include:
+In my Home Assistant configuration.yaml I then include:

 sensor:
   - platform: mqtt